bitcoin-dev-tools/bgt/README.md

 ## Contributing

-Contributions to bgt-builder are welcome!
+Contributions to bgt are welcome!
 Please feel free to submit issues and pull requests on our GitHub repository.

 ## License